 N.J.
 Admin.
 Code § 7:26-3A.6

 2. Samples of regulated medical waste transported off-site by the EPA, the Department, the Department of Health or the New Jersey Department of Law and Public Safety for enforcement purposes are exempt from the requirements of this subchapter during the enforcement proceeding.

 (d) In accordance with NJDOH rules (N.J.A.C.
-8:27), body art establishments shall comply with the provisions of 13:1E-48.1 et seq., the Comprehensive Regulated Medical Waste Management Act, and all rules promulgated pursuant to the aforementioned Act.
+8:27), body art establishments shall comply with the provisions of N.J.S.A.
+13:1E-48.1 et seq., the Comprehensive Regulated Medical Waste Management Act, and all rules promulgated pursuant to the aforementioned Act.

-(e) Acupuncturists shall comply with the provisions of 13:1E-48.1 et seq., the Comprehensive Regulated Medical Waste Act, and all rules promulgated pursuant to the aforementioned Act.
+(e) Acupuncturists shall comply with the provisions of N.J.S.A.
+13:1E-48.1 et seq., the Comprehensive Regulated Medical Waste Act, and all rules promulgated pursuant to the aforementioned Act.

+N.J.
+Admin.
+Code § 7:26-3A.6